5 Reasons Why You Can’t Stick to Your Budget and How to Fix It

 Savings should cover at least two types of needs: known and unknown expenses.
 Upcoming known expenses include scheduled car and home maintenance, car registration and gifts.
 The other need is to cover those unfortunate surprises—unusually high costs like transmissions repairs, medical expenses or a busted pipe in your home.
 Try to save at least three months of expenses in an account at a different bank than the one you use for daily spending.

 Your budget should change as your spending needs change.
 Examples include higher daycare expenses during school breaks, a higher electric bill in the summer, or a higher gas bill in the winter.
 Overlooking these fluctuations can have you scrambling to cover expenses.

 Don’t lose hope!
 With a few tweaks, you can find success with budgeting.

-Tania P. Brown, CFP®, is a financial life coach with The Financial X Factor.
+Tania P. Brown, CFP®, is a financial life coach with Passion to Impact.
 A veteran of the US Army, her favorite assignment was teaching cadets how to navigate through a grenade assault course.
-Her desire to help people navigate challenging situations, particularly financial ones, led her to a career as a financial advisor.
 She is passionate about educating, equipping, and empowering people to confidently make financial decisions.
-She has been a contributing writer for many organizations, most notably Forbes, and she facilitates workshops and webinars on financial planning topics.
 Her other passions are her Christian faith, her family, serving her community and the never-ending (but enjoyable) search for the best chocolate.